-There is nothing worse than reading content that is stuff full of keywords which are strategically positioned within the page.
-This type of content could be deem as spam and it can influence on increasing bounce rate.
+You’ve done your keyword research, that’s great!
+But there is nothing worse than reading content that is stuff full of keywords which are strategically positioned within the page.
+This type of content is not only bad for user experience it could be deemed as spam and it can influence on increasing bounce rate.

-So keyword density is not important anymore and it will not provide a better positioning for your content in the search results.
+Overall keyword density is not important anymore, over filling your blog posts will not provide better positioning for your content in the search results.

-Educate about a new concept which is important for writing content like TF-IDF (term frequency-inverse document frequency).
-Generally, TD-IDF means that you should engage different phases in the content, and some of them should appear more often than rest.
+Use new tactics and educate yourself about new concepts which will help your on page seo and for writing content.
+For example things like TF-IDF, which stands for term frequency-inverse document frequency.
+TD-IDF means that you should use different phases that have the same meaning within the content, and some of them should appear more often than rest.

-We strongly recommend reading an article from Cyrus Shepard at Moz, which has described this concept of keyword targeting in details.
+I recommend reading an article from Cyrus Shepard at Moz, which has described this concept of TD-IDF keyword targeting in detail.

 How to optimise your content both for search engines and users:

 - Find a specific topic that you want to target.